2021 Grammys Postponed Amid Coronavirus Pandemic - E! Online

 Looks like music fans will have to wait a bit longer for the 2021 Grammys.

 On Tuesday, Jan.
-5, it was reported by The New York Times that the prestigious awards show has been postponed due to the ongoing coronavirus pandemic.
+5, The New York Times reported that the prestigious awards show has been postponed due to the ongoing coronavirus pandemic.

 The show which was slated to premiere on Jan.
 31, has now been rescheduled for some time in March.
 Though the set-up for the event was already planned to be much different than previous years—no live audience and only presenters and performers on-site—the pushed back date may result in even more safety protocols.